Valur (men's football): Recent history

 In a reorganization in the fall of 2022, following a disappointing season, Valur appointed Arnar Grétarsson as manager soon after he was sacked as manager of KA Akureyri, after having notable success as manager in the northern capital the Icelandic giants hope to bring stability to their setup.
 Along with Arnar Grétarsson Valur appointed Sigurður Höskuldsson former manager of Leiknir Reykjavík as assistant manager.

 After the 2022/2023 season, Sigurður Höskuldsson and Valur parted ways, with Sigurður taking the manager job at Þór Akureyri.
 Valur appointed former captain and most capped player Haukur Páll Sigurðsson as assistant manager.

 In March 2024 the club signed Icelandic international Gylfi Sigurdsson on a two-year contract, a move widely regarded as the biggest signing of an Icelandic club.
 This signing signalled the club's intention to pursue a championship in the 2024 season.

 In August 2024 the club and Arnar Grétarsson parted ways and Icelandic Serbian Srdjan Tufegdzic took over on a 3 year contract.
 Knowing the club well, having been a part of a championship winning coaching team of Valur in the 2020 season.

-2025 season started with mixed result, alhough Valur won the league cup in the runup to the league.
+2025 season started with mixed result, although Valur won the league cup in the runup to the league.

 After the 2025 season concluded, in a major overhaul of backroom staff Túfa, his assistant mangager and goalkeeping coach were let go and a completely new backroom staff under the leadership of former Icelandic national player Hermann Hreiðarsson was brought in.
 The move sparked major controversy among supporters of the Icelandic giants.